Revised on 03.05.2023

-Minudoc OÜ is a company that manages and administrates Siffi platform and mediates clients registered via Siffi to registered Siffi health service providers and vice versa.
-Minudoc OÜ does not itself provide health services under any circumstances.
+Minudoc OÜ (hereafter „Siffi“) is a company that manages and administrates Siffi platform and mediates clients registered via Siffi platform to registered Siffi mental health service providers and vice versa.

 We collect the following data about you:

-transaction data: information about the time, duration and cost of your transactions on the Siffi platform;
+transaction data: information about the time, duration and cost of your transactions on the Siffi platform, language preferences;

-special categories of data (information on health): descriptions of health issues directed to the health service provider through the Siffi platform, and the feedback given to these from the service provider, audio recordings made during the provision of health services on the Siffi platform.
+special categories of data (information on health): descriptions of health issues directed to the health service provider through the Siffi platform, and the feedback given to these problems from the service provider;

 In general, we get the information directly from you, when you create your account in Siffi and use the health services that it mediates.